vadanrod14/RA.Aid/README.md

 RA.Aid (ReAct Aid) is a powerful AI-driven command-line tool that integrates `aider` (https://aider.chat/) within a LangChain ReAct agent loop.
 This unique combination allows developers to leverage aider's code editing capabilities while benefiting from LangChain's agent-based task execution framework.
 The tool provides an intelligent assistant that can help with research, planning, and implementation of development tasks.

 ⚠️ **IMPORTANT: USE AT YOUR OWN RISK** ⚠️
-- This tool **can and will** automatically execute shell commands on your system
+- This tool **can and will** automatically execute shell commands and make code changes
-- Shell commands require interactive approval unless --cowboy-mode is enabled
-- The --cowboy-mode flag disables command approval and should be used with extreme caution
+- The --cowboy-mode flag can be enabled to skip shell command approval prompts
 - No warranty is provided, either express or implied
-- Always review the actions the agent proposes before allowing them to proceed
+- Always use in version-controlled repositories
+- Review proposed changes in your git diff before committing

 ## Key Features